How to Create a Relaxing Morning Routine When You Only Have 15 Minutes

 Why This Works

-This routine isn’t about adding more to your plate—it’s about arriving in your day with awareness instead of autopilot.
-By dedicating just 15 minutes to gentle wakefulness, you’re telling your nervous system: You’re safe.
-You’re here.
-You’ve got this.
+This routine isn’t about adding more to your plate, which could ironically cause more stress.
+Instead, it is about arriving in your day with awareness instead of autopilot.
+When you wake up and immediately rush, you prime your brain for a day of stress.
+By dedicating just 15 minutes to gentle wakefulness, you are telling your nervous system that you are safe and in control.

 Make It Yours

-• Gazing at a plant or candle flame
+- Gazing at a houseplant or the flicker of a candle flame for a few moments.

-Consistency > perfection.
-Even if you only manage 5 minutes some days, you’re still building the habit of starting from calm.
+Consistency is more important than perfection.
+Even if you only manage five minutes some days, you are still building the habit of starting from a place of calm.
+The goal is to create a ritual that feels like a gift, not a chore.

 Ready for the real thing?
 Find a Relax venue near you →